Wednesday, 7:00 pm EST September 22, 2021

 Honorée Fanonne Jeffers (The Age of Phillis), the award-winning poet and essayist, joins us to discuss the launch of her much-anticipated fiction debut The Love Songs of W.E.B.
 Du Bois.
 Her book follows Ailey as she delineates the story of her various ancestors—Black, Indigenous, and white—and pieces together the numerous tales of oppression and resistance within her family’s past.
 Kirkus Reviews says, “If this isn’t the Great American Novel, it’s a mighty attempt at achieving one.”

-Jeffers will be joined in conversation by poet A. Van Jordan.
+Jeffers will be joined in conversation by poet A. Van Jordan (The Cineaste).

 Thank you for supporting our nonprofit-run indie bookstore!
 Your purchase will help support our KidsRead programs for NYC Public Schools, Emerging Writer Fellowships, and public programming.
 Books purchased for events will begin shipping out the day after the event, unless otherwise noted.
 Please allow 1-3 weeks for your book(s) to arrive.
 Thank you for your patience.